mygenibox/cryptonote/README.md

 * Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
 To build, run `export CC=clang CXX=clang++` before running `make`.

 ### On Windows
-Dependencies: MSVC 2013 or later, CMake 2.8.6 or later, and Boost 1.55.
-You may download them from:
+Using dependencies: MSVC 2013 or later, CMake 2.8.6 or later, and Boost 1.55 that are downloadable from:

 * http://www.microsoft.com/
 * http://www.cmake.org/
 * http://www.boost.org/

-To build, change to a directory where this file is located, and run theas commands:
+To build, change to a directory where this file is located, and run commands:
 ```
 mkdir build
 cd build
 cmake -G "Visual Studio 12 Win64" ..
 ```

-And then do Build.
+Build NomadCoin (NOM) expanding the blockchain.
 Good luck!